mensadilabs/Immich-Gallery/README.md

 ## Note 1: As you can probabaly tell, AI was used in writing this.
 However, it is not "vibe coded".
 I have checked every line and edited things manually to get this working.
 As it is my side project and pretty much an experiment, I didn't want to spend time typing every line.

-## Note 2: There are places where UIKit is used instead of SwiftUI, it is because I couldn't figure out how to handle navigations in TvOs using swiftUI and could only find UIKit documentation on Apple dev docs.
-If you have suggestions, would apprecitae some links to read.

-## Note 3: Some of the readme maybe outdated.
+## Note 2: Some of the readme maybe outdated.
 I change code and I forget to update README.

 # Immich Gallery for Apple TV

 A native Apple TV app for browsing your Immich photo library with a beautiful, TV-optimized interface.

+## Features

+- 👥 **Multi User Support**: Alows more than one user to be logged in at the same time, with easy user switching.
+- 📱 **TV-Optimized Interface**: Designed specifically for Apple TV with large, easy-to-navigate elements
+- 🖼️ **Photo Grid View**: Browse all your photos in a responsive grid layout
+- 👥 **People Tab**: View and browse photos by people detected in your library
+- 📁 **Album Support**: View and navigate through your Immich albums
+- **Slideshow** : Works like a screensaver, if you like.
+You can either disable or enable a clock overlay.

 ![Login page](https://github.com/user-attachments/assets/64f526eb-d89e-4959-8be0-b7411f8fdc90)